If a man is tired of London, he is tired of life.”

 So this may very well be remembered as the year that cemented the edgy transformation of Indian cuisine in London.

-Il Pampero, the new restaurant at the boutique hotel, The Hari, in Belgravia embraces a nostalgia for old-world glamour, whilst serving up a contemporary twist on traditional cooking.
-Think bartenders clad in white jackets, champagne in coupe glasses, and a theatrical touch with dishes finished table-side including a creamy Cacio e Pepe prepared in a giant wheel of cheese!
+Meanwhile Il Pampero at the boutique hotel, The Hari in Belgravia, embraces a nostalgia for old-world glamour, whilst serving up a contemporary twist on traditional cooking.
+Expect bartenders clad in white jackets, champagne in coupe glasses, and a theatrical touch with dishes finished table-side including a creamy Cacio e Pepe prepared in a giant wheel of cheese!
 Full review, here.

-When Jason Atherton does American-style Italian, you can be rest-assured of the restaurant’s impossibly-trendy character.
+And then there’s Jason Atherton’s impossibly trendy American-style Italian, Hai Cenato.
 The focus here is on pizzas (along with pastas and grills), and although the cooking isn’t as sensational as you’d expect of the Michelin-starred chef’s other establishments, it’s reasonably good and worth a visit if you find yourself in the vicinity of the new Nova Victoria development!
 Full review, here.

 Spread over six storeys of a Townhouse in the heart of Soho, this new drinking and dining den is a throwback to all the revelry and decadence of the prohibition-era.